Wacky Workshops is an award-winning art school that prides itself on promoting creative thinkers and spreading joy through creativity.

 Wacky Workshops classes are also a great antidote to high school art classes that often cause stress and anxiety for students.

 The one-hour classes are booked in blocks of 10 and cost $40 each, including all materials and an art folder.
 The total of $400 for a lesson block can be offset by using the Creative Kids voucher.
-This makes your out of pocket expense $300 for the block.

 FREQUENTLY ASKED QUESTIONS